MolotovCherry/molotovcherry/README.md

 - StackOverflow: [Kobato](https://stackoverflow.com/users/9423933/kobato)
 - Discord: [Join my server and ping me](https://discord.gg/WHnmvnDsnu)*

-\* I don't offer my direct username anymore cause I can't tell the difference between real friend requests and spam, but after joining just talk to me a little there so I know you're not a bot; you're free to add me and talk directly in DM.
-I'm sorry about the minor inconvenience; but it should not be too hard.
-You are also free to leave the server after adding me if you do not wish to stay in it
+\* I don't offer my direct username anymore cause I can't tell the difference between real friend requests and spam; after joining just talk to me a little there so I know you're not a bot; you're free to add me and talk directly in DM right after.
+I'm sorry about the minor inconvenience.
+You are free to leave the server after adding me if you do not wish to stay in it

 ## GitHub Stats
 <p align="center">